EvolveWithProseeker/Proseeker/README.md

 # ProSeeker: In silico directed evolution

-ProSeeker is supplied as a standalone Python script (Proseeker.py) for either interative use or pipeline integration and was written in Python 3.9.
+ProSeeker is supplied as a standalone Python script (Proseeker.py) for either interactive use or pipeline integration and was written in Python 3.9.

 Packages required: